IMULMUL/email-enum/README.md

 ## Disclaimer

 The use of the email-enum is COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.
-Email-enum is done entirely via web scraping, if a website changes its element variables or layout, you might need to wait for an updated version of Email-Enum or feel free to contribute.
+Email-Enum is done entirely via web scraping, if a website changes its element variables or layout, you might need to wait for an updated version of Email-Enum or feel free to contribute.